artcomventure/wordpress-plugin-imageSizes/README.md

 ## Usage

-You can find all _additional_ settings (sizes, cropping, reset) on the 'Media' options page listed in the submenu of 'Settings'.
+You can find all _additional_ settings (sizes, cropping, reset, regenerate) on the 'Media' options page listed in the submenu of 'Settings'.

 ![image](assets/screenshot-1.png)

 ### Note

 If you change any settings, you must regenerate the images to apply the changes **to already uploaded images**.

-Since in-plugin image regeneration is not implemented yet, you must use a third-party plugin for this like [Regenerate Thumbnails](https://de.wordpress.org/plugins/regenerate-thumbnails/).

 ## Plugin Updates